#

 This section uses Debian 12 (bookworm) as example.
 The instructions for other OSes may differ.

-, by opening "Virtual Machine Manager" from the Application menu, or type it on Terminal.
+Launch virt-manager, by opening "Virtual Machine Manager" from the Application menu, or type it on Terminal.

 #